Determining Number of Kneser Graphs: Exact Values and Improved Bounds: Bounds for

-The first author acknowledges the funding of DST-SERB-SRG Sanction no. SRG/2019/ 000475, Govt. of India.
-The second author acknowledges support from CSIR-SPM Fellowship and also IIT Bombay Post Doctoral fellowship.
-The authors would also like to thank Arnab Mandal for several fruitful discussions in the initial phase of this work.
+\acknowledgements The authors are grateful to the anonymous referees for the useful comments.
+The authors would also like to thank Niranjan Balachandran for suggesting the problem and Arnab Mandal for several fruitful discussions in the initial phase of this work.